Above-ground silver stocks are an order of magnitude higher than what is widely assumed

 CPM Group’s breakdown of above-ground silver is shown in the chart below:

-For the ones that are skeptical towards my approach, consider the next quotes from CMP Group, for example on silver jewelry, decorative and religious objects (brackets added to convert ounces into tonnes):
+For the ones that are skeptical towards my approach, consider the next quotes from CMP Group, for example on silver jewellery, decorative and religious objects (brackets added to convert ounces into tonnes):

 Another [791,000 tonnes] are estimated to exist in jewelry and decorative and religious objects, much of which is recoverable and easily refined into bullion or used directly in various manufacturing applications.
 These are enormous volumes of a precious metal that has been cherished and held fast throughout history.

-Surely, silver jewelry plays an essential part in this metal’s supply and demand dynamics.
-Another quote by CPM Group on “silver in product form” points out, that when the product turns into waste (or the silver inside the product is worth more than the product), the silver is recycled into, i.e., bullion and coins:
+Surely, silver jewellery plays an essential part in this metal’s supply and demand dynamics.
+Another quote by CPM Group on “silver in product form” points out that when the product turns into waste (or the silver inside the product is worth more than the product), the silver is recycled into, i.e., bullion and coins:

 Everyone involved in silver refining and manufacturing of silver products knows that there are continuous unreported flows of silver in product form that are melted and reused directly in new jewelry, decorative objects, and other fabricated products, metal that does not get reported anywhere as silver entering the market.
 As a result of this flow of unreported metal the amount of silver that exists in bullion and coin form tends to rise over time at a rate that is greater than the amounts captured in estimated newly refined supply and demand.

-The silver in industrial products is also part of this metal’s supply and demand—not surprisingly—just like jewelry and silverware.
+The silver in industrial products is also part of this metal’s supply and demand—not surprisingly—just like jewellery and silverware.